About Montevideo

 Criminal Records

 The criminal records ecosystem in Chippewa County covers a range of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-These records are maintained by the Chippewa County Sheriff's Office and the Minnesota Bureau of Criminal Apprehension.
 Residents can conduct background checks through the Bureau, which provides criminal history information.
-The Minnesota Bureau of Investigation offers additional resources for Chippewa residents seeking detailed criminal records.
+The Minnesota Bureau of Criminal Apprehension offers additional resources for Chippewa residents seeking detailed criminal records.

 Vital Records